pgrew/leet-odds/README.md

     - The cards in the muck are revealed after the game is over.
 Another showdown is done and the winner gets half the pot.
 - Cincinatti
     - Each player gets three cards
+- Cincinatti Reds
+    - Cincinatti but only reds are wild.
+"Pete Rose" edition allows for side pot on highest red.
+No reveal on claiming the side pot unless challanged with a side pot match bet.
 - Mice and men
     - Not worth explaining right now
 - Mali